Sadasiva20/NexusHub/README.md

 - If you encounter issues with the Socket.IO server, ensure port 3001 is not in use and that Node.js is properly installed.
 - For Storyblok-related errors, verify your tokens and space ID in the `.env.local` file.
-- If AI features don't work, check that your OpenAI API key is valid and has sufficient credits.
+- If AI features don't work, check that your Google Generative AI API key is valid and has sufficient credits.
 - Run `npm run type-check` to ensure there are no TypeScript errors before starting.

 ## AI-Powered Schema Suggestions

-NexusHub integrates Vercel AI SDK to provide intelligent suggestions for improving your Storyblok component schemas.
+NexusHub integrates Vercel AI SDK with Google Gemini 2.5 Pro to provide intelligent suggestions for improving your Storyblok component schemas.
 The AI assistant helps you:

 - **Optimize schema structure** for better usability and maintainability
 - **Add missing validation** rules and constraints